thebitmonk/send_post_api/docs/AccountmessageApi.md

 var apiInstance = new SendPostApi.AccountmessageApi();

-var xAccountApiKey = "xAccountApiKey_example"; // String | Account API Key
+var xAccountApiKey = "xAccountApiKey_example"; // String | Sub-Account API Key

 var messageId = "messageId_example"; // String | the messageId that you want to retrieve